News and Events

 The Department celebrated nursing and the accomplishments of the 87 graduating seniors at this year's Pinning Ceremony.

 Angela Read, a 4.0 BS in Nursing student is the recipient of the prestigious Barnard Scholar Award.
 Read about Angela's accomplishments.

 Beret Ravenscroft, SCSU ACE Alumni 2012, was recently highlighted by the New Careers in Nursing Program.
 Beret has recently begun her PhD studies at The University of New Mexico with a focus on health care policy.
 Please read the article.

-Robert Sambat, a 2012-2013 ACE student, was chosen as an essay winner by the New Careers in Nursing Organization.
-Robert is a RWJF scholar who will be graduating in August of 2013.
-Read his essay.
+Robert Sambat, a 2013 ACE nursing student, was chosen as a two-time essay winner by the New Careers in Nursing (NCIN) Organization.
+Robert is a Robert Wood Johnson Foundation (RWJF) scholar who graduated from the Accelerated Career Entry (ACE) program in August of 2013.
+Please read his October 2012 winning essay and his March 2013 winning essay.

 Jennifer Durnik-Fitzgerald awarded Nurse Practitioner Scholarship, May 2013

-Jonathan Cooke, a 2010-2011 ACE student, was chosen as an essay winner by the New Careers in Nursing Organization.
-Jonathan is a Robert Wood Johnson Foundation scholar and will be graduating from the ACE program in August of 2011.
+Jonathan Cooke, a 2011 ACE student, was chosen as an essay winner by the New Careers in Nursing (NCIN) Organization.
+Jonathan is a Robert Wood Johnson Foundation (RWJF) scholar who graduated from the ACE program in August of 2011.
 You may read Jonathan's essay on "I believe this about nursing".